-Unemployment statistics for the state of California in 2015 show average unemployment at 6.2%.
-Monthly unemployment rates in the state of California in 2015 were 5.7% for October 2015, 5.7% for November 2015, and 5.8% for December 2015.
+Unemployment statistics for 2015 show average unemployment in California at 6.2%.
+Monthly unemployment rates were 5.7% for October 2015, 5.7% for November 2015, and 5.8% for December 2015.

 California State Government & EB-5 Investment Financial and Employment Statistics

-From 2011 – 2014, California GDP grew by 7.65%, with an average annual GDP growth of 2.2%.
-In 2014, California real GDP was $2.11 trillion dollars, the highest of any state in the U.S. 2013-2014 saw the largest percent change in GDP at 2.8%, signaling a strong and growing economy.
+From 2011 to 2014, California’s GDP grew by 7.65%, with an average annual GDP growth of 2.2%.
+In 2014, California’s real GDP was $2.11 trillion, the highest of any state in the U.S. 2013 to 2014 saw the largest percent change in GDP at 2.8%, signaling a strong and growing economy.

-California: Total personal consumption expenditures (2012–2014)
+California: Total Personal Consumption Expenditure (2012–2014)

-California: State government finances (2013)
+California: State Government Finances (2013)

-In 2013, the government of California collected $315.4 billion in and spent $283.6 billion, resulting in a net difference of $31.8 billion.
+In 2013, the government of California collected $315.4 billion and spent $283.6 billion, resulting in a net difference of $31.8 billion.
 Revenue is sourced from federal and local taxes, sales tax, and individual and corporate taxes.
 Expenditures include education, welfare, highways, police, and other social services.

-California: Total economic impact of EB-5 investments (2013)
+California: Total Economic Impact of EB-5 Investments (2013)

 In California, EB-5 investment has supported the direct creation of 6,085 jobs.
 These jobs were the result of roughly $438 million in direct investment from EB-5 projects, contributing $572.65 million to the state’s GDP.
 EB-5 investment in California also contributed $84.12 million to federal revenue and $50.94 million to California state government and local municipal revenue.

-Since 2009, California has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 12,000 privately-owned units were authorized by building permits.
+Since 2009, California has seen an increased growth of privately owned housing units both in new buildings and housing units.
+In 2014, roughly 12,000 privately owned units were authorized by building permits.
 Most of these units are constructed in California’s largest cities, which include Los Angeles, San Diego, San Jose, San Francisco, and Fresno.